ztalab/ZAPortal/CONTRIBUTING.md

 Contributions come in many forms: submitting issues, writing code, participating in discussions and community calls.

-This document provides the guidelines for how to contribute to the Ztalab project.
+This document provides the guidelines for how to contribute to the ZTDBP project.

 ## Issues